 “That rabbit seems to be related to the one that died.”

-I jerked my head in the direction of what I assume to be the mourning bunny.
+I nodded my head in the direction of what seemed to be the mourning bunny.

 I looked up quizzically.
-“How do you know the one that died was the male?”
+“How do you know the dead one was a male?”

 She tossed her long blonde hair as she laughed and patted me lightly on the head.
 “Silly boy, a girl would never run out into the street.
 Do you want anything?
 My show is about to come on.”

 I made a ‘humph’ sound and as she turned to walk away I said playfully, “I guess I better never run into the street when it’s time for your show.”

 As she walked back into the house, she retorted, “Yep, or you’d be one lonely, dead bunny.”